Bodhiruci

 By the time of his death Bodhiruci had translated between 20 and 30 texts.

 Bodhiruci is regarded as the patriarch of the Dashabhumika (地論宗 (Dìlùn zōng)) school, which used his Ten Stages Sutra and Vasubandhu's commentary as its chief object of study.

 Bodhiruci's disciple, Daochong (道寵), founded of the northern Dilun branch which focused on the practice of reciting the names of the Buddhas.
 Bodhiruci was also the master of Tanluan (曇鸞), one of the patriarchs of the Pure Land tradition.

+Translations

+Numerous translations are attributed to Bodhiruci by the Chinese Buddhist catalogues.
+They include the following: